zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-faq-performance.md

 Location: Conf Room 42/46 (It is already reserved)
 ```

 You can also reach out to <a href="mailto:sewatson@microsoft.com?subject=&lt;extensionName&gt;:%20Azure%20performance%20office%20hours&body=Hello, I need some help with my extension.
-Can I meet with you in Building 42, Conference Room 42/46 on Wednesday the <date> from 1:00 to 3:30?">Azure Extension Performance Team at sewatson@microsoft.com</a>.
+Can I meet with you in Building 42, Conference Room 42/46 on Wednesday the <date> from 1:00 to 3:30?">Azure Extension Performance Team at sewatson@microsoft .com</a>.

 <!--###  Extension 'InitialExtensionResponse' is above the bar